 The following alcohol as a troublesome liquid is soft drinks.
-You may have switched to zero calorie soft drinks in an attempt as a healthier diet and that’s great, except it’s not too great for your teeth.
+You may have switched to zero-calorie soft drinks in an attempt to a healthier diet, and that’s great, except it’s not too great for your teeth.
 Soft drink is quite acidic and can wear down your teeth’s enamel.
-If you feel that you can’t let go of your soft drinks then do not brush right away.
-The acid softens the enamel and brushing immediately afterward can do more harm than good.
-If you want to switch away from damaging soft drinks you can drink things like unsweetened iced tea or water.
+If you feel you can’t let go of your soft drinks, do not brush them away.
+The acid softens the enamel, and brushing immediately afterward can do more harm than good.
+To avoid damaging soft drinks, drink unsweetened iced tea or water.
 You also may be the sort who likes a nice sports drink during your gym routine or while exercising outside on a hot summer’s day.
-What better than a quick sugar rush to get your energy up and keep your pushing onward?
-Sports drinks can stick to your teeth for long periods of time and cause damage to your enamel.
-If you want to avoid those harmful effects it may be best to stick to plain old water, the natural (and let’s be honest, the best) form of hydration!
+What better than a quick sugar rush to get your energy up and keep you pushing onward?
+Sports drinks can stick to your teeth for long periods and cause damage to your enamel.
+If you want to avoid those harmful effects, it may be best to stick to plain old water, the natural (and the best) form of hydration!

 To ensure that your enamel is in tip-top shape, you should ensure your diet is in check and steering away from these problem foods.
 It not only can help you have healthy, lasting teeth but can have positive effects on your body’s internal mechanisms.
 You may even see the weight loss bonus if that’s one of your goals.